Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/VSCode.md

    ![VSC](/assets/images/opengraph-home.png)

-Visual Studio Code (VS Code) is a lightweight source code editor which runs on desktops and is available for Windows, macOS and Linux.
+Visual Studio Code (VS Code) is a lightweight source code editor.
+It runs on desktops and you can use it on Windows, macOS and Linux.

 ### Table of Contents